robwdwd/svg-icon-bundle/README.md

 follow precedence order: Default->SVG File->Overwrite.
 Overwrite will always be used over the attributes/styles in the SVG file and the defaults.
 SVG File always overwrites the default.

+### Twig

+The SVGIcon bundle provides a twig function to inline SVG icon HTML markup into templates.
+The function takes the icon package name and the name of the icon (filename without the .svg extension).
+It allows for optional attributes and styles to be applied to the icon.

+    svg_icon('<icon package>', '<icon name>', {[attributes]}, {[styles]})

 #### Simple use